Charlize Theron: Health concerns

+During her first modeling job in Morocco at age 16, Theron recalled being thrown from a camel during a photo shoot after the animal became unruly, striking her in the face and dislocating her jaw.
 Theron often quips that she has more injuries on sets that are not action films; however, while filming Æon Flux in Berlin, Theron suffered a herniated disc in her neck, caused by a fall while filming a series of back handsprings.
 It required her to wear a neck brace for a month.
 Her thumb ligament tore during filming of The Old Guard when her thumb caught in another actor's jacket during a fight scene, which required three operations and six months in a thumb brace.
 During the filming of Atomic Blonde she broke teeth from clenching her jaw, and had dental surgery to remove them: "I had the removal and I had to put a donor bone in there to heal until I came back, and then I had another surgery to put a metal screw in there."

 Outside of action films, she had a herniated disk in her lower back as she filmed Tully and suffered from a depression-like state, which she theorized was the result of the processed food she had to eat for her character's post-natal body.
 In July 2009, she was diagnosed with a serious stomach virus, thought to be contracted while overseas.
 While filming The Road, Theron injured her vocal cords while screaming during the labour scenes.
 When promoting Long Shot, she revealed that she laughed so hard at Borat that her neck locked for five days.
 She added that on the set of Long Shot she "ended up in the ER" after knocking her head against a bench behind her when she was putting on knee pads.